ZCube/bitnami-compat/scripts/README-header.md

 * Every friday.

+* :warning: Recently deleted for old images older than 30 days.
+  I think I'm using too much storage (I'm GitHub Free plan user...), so I'm cleaning it up.
+In the case of an old image, it may have been deleted, and in that case, a manifest unknown error occurs when docker pull is performed.
+Since this is a multi-arch image, the layer connected to the tag is deleted and only the manifest remains.

 ## Usage #1

 * I know I can't make the images in this repository trustworthy, and I know I can't fix it.
 This repository is just a personal repository.